-Now on to today’s recipe, Japanese Cucumber Salad.
-As you might know, the typical Japanese meal consists of one main dish of meat or seafood with rice and miso soup, complemented with several side dishes.
-This easy salad is one of the side dishes that I prepare often.
+A typical Japanese meal consists of one main dish of meat or seafood with rice and miso soup, complemented by several side dishes.

-- If you are using Japanese cucumber, this step called “Itazuri” is necessary.
-Wash the cucumber and sprinkle salt.
+- If you are using Japanese cucumber, this step called itazuri is necessary.
+Wash 2 Japanese or Persian cucumbers and sprinkle them with Diamond Crystal kosher salt.
 With both hands, rub the cucumber against the cutting board.
-It removes the pointy bumps on the cucumber and it helps absorb the dressing.
+It removes the pointy bumps on the cucumber and helps absorb the dressing.

-- Sprinkle salt and rub the cucumber each other gently with hands.
-After cucumber is wilted (about 5 minutes), wash the cucumber under cold water.
-Squeeze the cucumber to get rid of water.
+- Sprinkle with Diamond Crystal kosher salt and rub the cucumber slices gently with your hands.
+Let it rest for 5 minutes or so until they are wilted.
+Then, quickly rinse the cucumber slices under cold water.
+Squeeze the cucumber to get rid of the water.

-- Put dried wakame in a small bowl and soak in water.
-After 10 minutes, squeeze dry to get rid of water.
+- Put 1 Tbsp dried wakame seaweed in a small bowl and soak in water for 10 minutes to rehydrate.
+Squeeze dry to get rid of the water.

-- In a small saucepan, combine dressing ingredients and mix well.
-Heat until sugar is all dissolved.
-Remove from heat and set aside.
+- In a small saucepan, combine the dressing ingredients: 3 Tbsp rice vinegar (unseasoned), 1 Tbsp sugar, ½ Tbsp soy sauce, ¼ tsp Diamond Crystal kosher salt, and 2 Tbsp dashi (Japanese soup stock).
+Mix well.
+Then, heat until the sugar is dissolved.
+Remove from the heat and set aside.

-- In a large bowl, combine cucumber, wakame, and crab sticks.
-Pour the dressing over and mix together.
-Sprinkle sesame seeds and enjoy at room temperature or chilled.
+- In a large bowl, combine the cucumber, wakame, and shredded crab sticks.
+Pour the dressing on top and mix together.
+Sprinkle toasted white sesame seeds and enjoy the salad at room temperature or chilled.